 Couple’s Priorities are Changing

-Personalised websites, planners, champagne fountains, photo booths, lolly buffets, choreographed dances, drone photography, stylised receptions, tailor-made gifts and goodie bags are some of the personalisations that modern couples are happy to indulge in for their wedding celebration.
+Custom websites, videographers, planners, champagne fountains, photo booths, lolly buffets, choreographed dances, drone photography, stylised receptions, tailor-made gifts and goodie bags are some of the personalisations that many couples are happy to indulge in for their wedding celebration.

 But not all couples are spending more across the board.
-Of the 500 brides that Wedded Wonderland surveyed in 2018, 23 percent did not go on a honeymoon, 33 percent of groomsmen paid for their own suits and 31 percent of bridesmaids paid for their own dresses.
+Of those that Wedded Wonderland surveyed in 2020, 22% of couples are using a taxi service like User to drive themselves to their wedding, 32% of groomsmen paid for their own suits and 30% of bridesmaids used their own dresses.

-The wedding venue remains as the biggest priority in the wedding planning process with 11 percent of couples confirming their wedding date based on their chosen venue’s availability.
+The wedding venue remains as the biggest priority in the wedding planning process with 26% of couples confirming their wedding date based on their chosen venue’s availability.